|

 - you may find it more convenient to put

-mark on the section of fly line that runs between the reel and the
+section of fly line that runs between the reel and the first ring

 - magnifiers that clip onto a peaked cap